madhulathachavali/Migraine-Attack-Data-Analyses-using-SAS/README.md

 Patients reported an average of 3.42 drinks per week, with a standard deviation of 0.50.

-## 2. Clinical examination analysis
+## 2. Clinical Examination Analysis

 A. Blood Pressure and Pulse Rate: